OctopusDeploy/blog/blog/2021-11/using-aws-secrets-manager-with-octopus/index.md

 ### Secret retrieval examples {#secret-retrieval-examples}

-Given a secret stored in AWS Secrets Manager named **OctoSamples-usercredentials** with two key/value pairs:
+Let's use the example of a secret stored in AWS Secrets Manager named **OctoSamples-usercredentials** with two key/value pairs:

 - Username
 - Password